 Brakes: Make sure to teach your kid to use both brakes and explain the physics of the shortest stopping distance (just between skidding and rolling over).
 Your responsibility is to check their brakes regularly.

-Changing the pads and adjusting the tension is something every person can do, though it might require some time spent on YouTube and practicing at first.
+Changing the pads and adjusting the tension is something every person can do, though it might require some time spent on YouTube and practising at first.

 Gears: When your kid receives their first multi-gear bike, make sure to teach the proper shifting techniques from the beginning.
 When changing gears, they should do it gently and avoid crossing the chain (a smaller chainring on the front and a higher one on the rear, and vice versa).